 If you’re struggling to find time to meditate during the day, one of the easiest ways to make time to meditate is first thing in the morning.
 Set your alarm clock 10 minutes earlier than your usual wake up time and start the day on the right foot with a productive morning routine.
 If you’re not a morning person, you can continue lying in bed while following along to a breathing exercise on your phone to ease you into your day using the Declutter The Mind app.

 When you’re starting with meditation first thing in the morning, you may notice some grogginess and brain fog, especially if you’re used to having caffeine first thing in the morning.
 You can use these feelings as part of your practice.
 Practice mindfulness to bring attention to how you feel every morning.
 Notice the first thoughts and feelings that come up.
 Notice where your mind wanders or goes to first thing in the morning.

 A “morning glory” meditation, usually between 6am to 10am, helps set the tone for the rest of your day.
 It can help you create some clarity in your mind before you begin to plan the day ahead.
 It gives you time to organize your thoughts and feelings before you go off to work or start your day.

 A meditation practice first thing in the morning can also help ease any tension or anxiety you might be feeling as you prepare to tackle your day or deal with what life will bring.
-If you’ve heard of the expression “waking up on the wrong side of the bed”, a regular morning practice can ensure you’re always waking up on the right side of the bed and put you in the right frame of mind and emotional state before you do anything else.

 Find a regular time when you can afford to take 10 minutes to step away from your work and stick to it.
 Make it part of your daily work schedule, maybe even block it out in your calendar so meetings and other things don’t interfere with your routine.